 Honors and Awards

 Since Dear Frank is written in an epistolary format we decided to give the book the look of handwritten letters.
-First of all, we researched a variety of handwriting styles representative of the early 20th century (above left), and then we found a font that closely mimicked the handwriting style that appealed to us the most (above right).
+First of all, we researched a variety of handwriting styles representative of the early 20th century and then found a font that closely mimicked the handwriting style that appealed to us the most (pictured above).
 Andrew's letters actually have the feel of handwritten artifacts—which, of course, is what we wanted.